Green Beans Almondine are an easy, delicious side dish made with garlic that go with any meal! Gluten free, keto and whole30 friendly.

 If you do use canned or frozen green beans, follow these directions.

 For frozen green beans: Do not add water to the pot or defrost the green beans.
-Follow step 1, cover and let cook for about 4 minutes.
-Toss with almonds + serve.
+Follow step 1, cover, and let cook for about 4 minutes.
+Toss with sliced almonds + serve.

 Are you supposed to blanch the green beans?

-Many green beans almondine recipes call for blanching the green beans ahead of time.
-I’ve tried this recipe with blanching the green beans, and can find zero difference in taste or quality.
+Many green bean almondine recipes call for blanching the green beans ahead of time.
+I’ve tried this recipe by blanching the green beans and can find zero difference in taste or quality.

 I don’t think it’s worth the extra time and effort (or worth dirtying another pan!)

-Can you make green beans almondine ahead of time?
+Can you make Green Beans with Almonds ahead of time?